Grumblesaur/quickgen/README.txt

 zero), since you'll need to know those numbers for the PARTS OF SYLLABLES section.

-Note that CONSONANTS can have 10 categories, labeled 0-9, and that VOWELS can have 10 categories, labeled 0-9.
+Note that CONSONANTS can have any number of categories, with the first category being treated as "0" instead of "1", and that VOWELS can have any number of categories, with the first category being treated as "0" instead of "1".

 When you're defining parts of syllables, onsets and codas take note of the group numbers of consonants, while nuclei take note of the group numbers of vowels.

-Defining an onset rule "03" here takes a plosive (group 0) and a sonorant (group 3) and puts them in a sequence.
+Defining an onset rule "0,3" here takes a plosive (group 0) and a sonorant (group 3) and puts them in a sequence.
-Defining an onset rule "13" here takes a fricative (group 1) and a sonorant (group 3) and puts them in a sequence.
+Defining an onset rule "1,3" here takes a fricative (group 1) and a sonorant (group 3) and puts them in a sequence.